jxyin0513/SoloProject/frontend/README.md

 ## Site Features

+* For any forms that you are submitting, you are checked to have submitted in a correct format by error handler. \
+* I used React and express-validator in the backend to check any errors.

 ### Main Page

 1. On the main page, you can see login, logout, signup in the top bar, for the better I recommend to experience this site as demo user.
 2. Also, you can see all the businesses that listed on the site.